 Skip to main content

-AI models with trillions of parameters are becoming increasingly common, and the demand for computational power is surging.
-Traditional GPU solutions are struggling to meet these demands, leading to development bottlenecks, high energy consumption, and escalating costs.
-CoreWeave’s GB200 and GB300 NVL72-powered instances address these challenges by harnessing the groundbreaking architecture of NVIDIA’s Grace Blackwell Superchip and NVLink Switch System.
-Liquid cooling improves the overall efficiency by consuming less energy than traditional air-cooled systems.
-These instances represent the pinnacle of our high-performance computing offerings.
-Choose these instances when you need maximum performance for large-scale AI training and inference, unprecedented memory capacity for massive datasets, and ultra-fast GPU-to-GPU communication for distributed computing.
+AI models with trillions of parameters are increasingly common, and the demand for computational power is surging.
+Traditional GPU solutions struggle to meet these demands, which leads to development bottlenecks, high energy consumption, and escalating costs.
+CoreWeave’s GB200 and GB300 NVL72-powered instances address these challenges by harnessing the architecture of NVIDIA’s Grace Blackwell Superchip and NVLink Switch System.
+Liquid cooling improves efficiency by consuming less energy than traditional air-cooled systems.
+Choose these instances when you need high performance for large-scale AI training and inference, large memory capacity for massive datasets, and fast GPU-to-GPU communication for distributed computing.

 GB200 instances